|START DATE||END DATE||DURATION||LAST DATE TO APPLY||PROGRAMME FEE (YEARLY)|

-The Bachelor of Laws is intended to be completed in five years full-time, or on a part time basis; in either case the degree must normally be completed within ten years from the start of study (including any periods of leave or suspension).
+The 5 Year Law Degree in India by JGLS is intended to be completed in five years full-time, or on a part time basis; in either case the degree must normally be completed within ten years from the start of study (including any periods of leave or suspension).
 Each year of study is divided into two semesters which have eighteen weeks of study each including revision of syllabus and examinations.

 10+2 & LSAT—India examination or equivalent with not less than 45% aggregate marks

 The B.A.
 LL.B (Hons) Curriculum at JGLS consists of compulsory and elective courses of maximum one semester’s strength.
 The compulsory courses are designed to ensure that every student gains a sufficient grounding in the fundamental branches of the law, as well as satisfying applicable requirements for admission to practice; the elective courses provide an opportunity to develop particular interests and to deepen understanding.

 Each full semester course is worth 4 credits (with the exception of electives worth 4 to 1 credits), with 40 credits per year being the minimum full-time load adopted by the University.
 The normal full-time load in each semester is therefore 20 credits.
 Students may choose to take on a higher load subject to the prior consent of the Office of Academic Affairs.
 In no event shall the load for any semester be in excess of 28 credits.

 In order to be awarded a B.A.
 LL.B (Hons) degree, students must be awarded no less than 208 credits in total, distributed as follows: